jdcapa/ChemPhysConst/README.md

 A small python library allowing access to atomic weights and isotopic compositions for all known chemical elements.
 It is meant to be lightweight and fast due to the hdf5 database.

-Installation *(not yet working)*
+Installation
 ------------

 **Requirements:** Python 2.7, pip,